-If, for any reason, the attempt at Formal Approval fails, a WG has the option to correct the technical issues raised, repeat Last Call and Formal Approval, or to revise their charter and begin again, if appropriate.
+If, for any reason, the attempt at Formal Approval fails, a WG has the following options:

+- 1. Resolve the technical issues and repeat Last Call and Formal Approval - 2.
+Revise their Charter and begin again with approval of the PWG Steering Committee - 3.
+Abandon the document.

-Formal approval is not granted until the PWG Steering Committee reviews the process used to achieve Last Call and Vote insuring the PWG process was followed with fidelity.
+Formal approval is not granted until the PWG Steering Committee reviews the process used to achieve Last Call and Formal Approval Vote insuring the PWG process was followed with fidelity.